-If you have support from the university as a funded PhD student, and are not a New York resident, you are expected to apply for New York residency when eligible to do so.
+If you have support from the university (fellowship and/or TA-ship) and are not a New York resident, you are expected to apply for New York residency when eligible to do so.
 The department staff can assist with this.
-If you don't apply for New York residency in a timely fashion, you will be obliged to pay the substantial difference between in-state and out-of-state tuition - a substantial difference.
-Students in the U.S. on a Visa are not subject to the requirements to gain New York residency, since they are not eligible to do so.
+If you don't apply for New York residency in a timely way, you will be obliged to pay the difference between in-state and out-of-state tuition, a substantial amount of money.

-New students with support from UB are expected to enroll in the non-credit course HIS 701(Proseminar on History Teaching) in the fall.
+First-time TAs are expected to enroll in the non-credit course HIS 701 (Proseminar on History Teaching) in the fall.
 HIS 701 is a six-week forum for conversations on techniques and resources for effective history teaching.
 Class meetings involve discussion of short readings and problems encountered in the classroom.
 The major written assignment is a first draft of a teaching portfolio.
 The course is open to all graduate students.
-If students do not complete the course they may lose their eligibility for appointment as TAs in future semesters.
+New TAs who do not complete the course may lose their eligibility for appointment as TAs in future semesters.

-TA stipends are paid biweekly.
-If you have a full academic year TA position, the payments are divided into 21 pay periods over ten months, so you will continue to receive pay over the winter break.
-You can view details about pay periods and check dates here.
+TA stipends are paid biweekly, beginning 09/19/2018.
+If you have a full academic year TA position, the payments are divided into 20 pay periods, so you will continue to receive pay over the winter break (semester TA-ships are paid over 10 pay periods).
+Academic year TA appointments will be paid through 06/12/2019.
+The state payroll calendar is available via the UB Administrative Services Gateway and lists the exact dates checks will be distributed: